kianblakley/bomb-shell/README.md

 python main.py
 ```
 ## Autostart:
-The following section requires you to start niri with `niri-session` or equivalent, see [here](https://niri-wm.github.io/niri/Example-systemd-Setup.html) for more details.
+If you start niri as a sytemd unit with `niri-session` or equivalent (recommended, see [here](https://niri-wm.github.io/niri/Example-systemd-Setup.html) for more details):
 1. Create a systemd user configuration folder if it doesn't exist already:
 ```bash
 mkdir -p ~/.config/systemd/user
 ```
-2. Copy the `.service` files for `awww` and `bombshell` to the systemd config folder:
+2. Adjust and copy the provided `.service` files to the systemd config folder:
+> [!TIP]
+> Replace `%h/bomb-shell` with the location at which you cloned this repo in `bombshell.service`.
+> Replace `/usr/bin/awww-daemon` with the path to your `awww-daemon` binary in `awww@.service`.
 ```bash
 cp ~/bomb-shell/systemd/* ~/.config/systemd/user
 ```